-Cambridgeshire is a county of colleges and great houses, astride wide fertile plains.
-Located on the western border of East Anglia, most of the county comprises the distinctive flat plain and fenland, reclaimed by man made rivers and drains, leading down to the Wash.
+Cambridgeshire is a county of colleges and great houses that sit astride its wide fertile plains.
+Located on the western border of East Anglia, the landscape of the north is shaped by the Fens, a vast region of wetlands, rivers and water ways, covering nearly 1500 sq miles, created by centuries of land drainage and reclamation.
 Towards the south, the market town and cathedral of Ely stands on a slight hill, which in medieval times was surrounded by water, and gave it the nickname the 'ship of the fens'.
 The flat fenland runs further south to Cambridge the county's capital, famous for its University.
-The land then rises gentely to the south of Cambridge forming low undulating chalk downs, which include the Gog Magog Hills.
+The land then rises gently to the south of Cambridge forming low undulating chalk downs, which include the Gog Magog Hills.

 Much of the flat fens landscape is shaped by a vast region of wild wetlands, rivers and waterways created by centuries of water drainage and land reclamation.
 The Fens covers some 1500 square miles across the top of Cambridgeshire and west Norfolk, and support over 250 unique species of wildlife.
-Fenland eels have been trapped and eaten here for generations.
+Fenland eels have been trapped and eaten here for many generations.
 They were once so important to the economy that during medieval times a bag of eels could be used in place of money and every village would pay its taxes in eels.
-They were commonly caught using hives made of weaved willow, once a tradional industry all along the river ouse, dating as far back as the first century.
-Today eels are an endagered species and can only be caught under licence.
+They were commonly caught using hives made of weaved willow, once a traditional industry all along the River Ouse, dating as far back as the first century.
+Today eels are an endangered species and can only be caught under licence.

 'The shire for men who understand'